 The Million Dollar Women Summit is more than just a conference for women at all stages of the entrepreneurial cycle — it is a program that includes:

-- Keynote speakers from successful women
+- Keynote speakers from women with success stories

 - Panels and interactive workshops